alex8088/electron-vite-docs/packages/en-US/docs/guide/troubleshooting.md

 ### `Uncaught Error: Module "XXX" has been externalized for browser compatibility.` or `Uncaught ReferenceError: __dirname is not defined`

-Currently, electorn-vite not support `nodeIntegration`.
+Currently, electron-vite not support `nodeIntegration`.
 One of the important reasons is that vite's HMR is implemented based on native ESM.

 It is recommended to use `preload scripts` for development and avoiding Node.js modules for renderer code. if you want to do this，you can add polyfills manually， see [nodeIntegration](/guide/dev#nodeintegration) for more details.